 To sum up:

-- Surveys & spreadsheets, Typeform & Trello and product idea boards can help teams swiftly capture product ideas, even when team members are in different places
+- Surveys & spreadsheets, Typeform & Trello and product feedback boards can help teams swiftly capture product ideas, even when team members are in different places

-- Non-remote teams can also try in-person product idea sessions, such as a product design dinner party or a product tree game, to collect new ideas
+- Non-remote teams can also try in-person product feedback sessions, such as a product design dinner party or a product tree game, to collect new ideas

 - Key to getting great feedback is to make sure your team knows that you need feedback, that you value their contribution and that you are going to do something with it